Freddy Hall: Club career

 Afterwards, he went on trial with Major League Soccer club Toronto FC.
-On 21 July 2012, during his three-week trial with Toronto FC, Hall debuted against Liverpool F.C. in a friendly that ended in a 1–1 draw.
+On 21 July 2012, during his three-week trial with Toronto FC, Hall debuted against Liverpool in a friendly that ended in a 1–1 draw.
 Hall signed a contract with Toronto FC on 31 July 2012.
 Hall made his league debut on 22 August, in a 2–1 away defeat to Columbus Crew.
 In a CONCACAF Champions League match against Mexican club Santos Laguna on 28 August, Hall made a notable save while a black cat sprinted across the field behind him.
 Hall was released by Toronto in December 2012.
 After returning to Bermuda, he went back to the United Kingdom in September 2013 to pursue a new contract.

 In March 2014, he signed a short-term contract with League Two side Burton Albion, but did not make any appearances.

 On 7 August 2014, Hall returned to England, joining Conference Premier side Chester following a successful pre-season trial period.
 He departed the club on 27 August after making four appearances for the club as a non-contract player (playing for free), but a lack of finances meant they could not retain Hall's services permanently.

 Afterwards, he joined Oxford City, making his first and only appearance on 4 October against Colwyn Bay.

 On 8 October 2014, he signed for Conference Premier club AFC Telford United.
 Hall made his debut in a 3–1 away win against Woking F.C. on 20 October.
 He left the club after the season after the club was relegated having made 23 total appearances for the club (21 in league play).